microsoft/pxt/docs/language.md

 They are mostly missing bridges between static, nominally typed classes, and dynamic maps.

-* default parameters are resolved at call site; they should be resolved in the called method so eg. virtual methods can have different defaults
 * `x.foo`, where `x` is class and `foo` is method cannot be currently used as a value;
   we could make it equivalent to JavaScript's `x.foo.bind(x)`
 * `Object.keys()` is currently not implemented for classes; when it will be